Generally, you can’t watch VHS tapes on a computer screen.

 You can use a VHS tape to digital service to convert your VHS tapes to DVD.

 Once you have your DVD, you can play it on your computer.
-For this you would need a DVD-ROM drive on your computer.
+For this, you would need a DVD-ROM drive or a DVD writer on your computer.

 If you have a DVD recorder, you can connect your VHS player to your DVD recorder and copy the contents of your tape to a blank DVD.